ozgurdemirel/GIF-Land/README.md

-# GIF Land - Screen Recorder
+# GIF Land - Screen (to GIF / WebP / MP4) Recorder

 > 🚧 **BETA VERSION** - This application is currently in beta.
 While core features are stable, you may encounter occasional bugs.
 Please report any issues on [GitHub](https://github.com/ozgurdemirel/GIF-Land/issues).